josecuellar/ABTestDotNetCore/README.md

 <p></p>

 <h2>Reference ABTestDotNetCore.Main in your ASP.net Core project</h2>
-<p>In repository have two projects: Main library and demo project in ASP.net Core where you can see all configurations and engine funcitonalities</p>
+<p>The repository contains two projects: Main library and demo project in ASP.net Core where you can see all configurations and all ABTest Engine functionalities</p>

 <h2>Configure your Expermients and Versions with percentage target in JSON File</h2>
-<p>Implement your custom repository for save experiments in DB, Memory, etc.</p>
+<p>Implement your custom repository for get & save experiments (DB, Memory, etc).</p>

 ```
 [